£128 Find Cheap Flights from North America to Scotland

 • What are the most popular destinations in Scotland?

-Based on KAYAK flight searches, the most popular destination is Edinburgh (69% of total searches to Scotland).
-The next most popular destinations are Glasgow (29%) and Inverness (2%).
+Based on KAYAK flight searches, the most popular destination is Edinburgh (65% of total searches to Scotland).
+The next most popular destinations are Glasgow (33%) and Aberdeen (1%).
+Searches for flights to Inverness (1%) are also popular.

 Reviews of the top 5 airlines flying from North America to Scotland